Hiya AI Phone

 Inconsistent behavior led to missing signals and distrust.

-On the dial pad, discovery varied by speaker or handset mode, making activation unreliable.
+Inconsistent behavior led to missing signals and distrust.
+Discovery varied by speaker or handset mode, making activation unreliable.

 AFTER